The Outsiders (novel)

-The Outsiders House Museum says 1965, and the musical adaption says 1967.) although this is never explicitly stated in the book.

 Hinton began writing the novel when she was 15 and wrote the bulk of it when she was 16 and a junior in high school.
 She was 18 when the book was published.
 She released the work using her initials rather than her feminine given names (Susan Eloise) so that her gender would not lead male book reviewers to dismiss the work.

 A film adaptation was directed in 1983 by Francis Ford Coppola, and a short-lived television series appeared in 1990, picking up where the movie left off.
 A dramatic stage adaptation was written by Christopher Sergel and published in 1990.
 A Tony Award-winning stage musical adaptation of the same name premiered in San Diego in 2023 then on Broadway in 2024.
-Another film adaptation, this time based on the musical, is in the works as of 2025.
+Another film adaptation, this time based on the musical, was in the works as of 2025.